 40% Vanguard Total Bond Market Index

-Popularized by investment author and financial advisor Bill Schultheis in The Coffeehouse Investor, this version of slice and dice is heavy on the REITs, is light on international stocks, and lacks diversity on the fixed income side.
+Popularized by investment author and financial advisor Bill Schultheis in The Coffeehouse Investor, this version of slice and dice is heavy on the REITs and light on international stocks, and it lacks diversity on the fixed income side.
 But it does weigh in at well under 10 basis points.
 You want someone to tell you what to do?
 Bill will do it.
-Follow his instructions and you'll be fine.
+Follow his instructions, and you'll be fine.

 Portfolio 39-48: The Couch Potato Portfolio